Wielding/dunst/README.md

 Now when you hit the keybinding, you can select a notification using fuzzel and then be prompted again in fuzzel to select an action for that notification.

+I have also added a new mouse option "send_ignore" which sends back "IGNORE" to the notification source for use by one of my notification bridges.

 # Dunst